canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 Updating the project configuration is the most critical step in this process.

-The Ulwazi repository provides a reference [`default-conf.py`](https://github.com/canonical/ulwazi/blob/main/docs/default-conf.py) with all required configuration options and TODO markers.
+The Ulwazi repository provides a [reference configuration file](https://github.com/canonical/ulwazi/blob/main/docs/default-conf.py) with the required options.

 You can prepare the configuration in one of two ways: